ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 ## Perform a task (which one?)
 {: #trusted-profile-for-enterprise-security-task1}

-deploy an architecture from within a project
+- deploy an architecture from within a project
+- retrieve resource information to set up a runtime environment?
+- work in a learning environment / lab which does not require distinction of users